Agha Nasir: Death and legacy

 Prime Minister Muhammad Nawaz Sharif expressed grief over his death on 12 July 2016 in Islamabad.
-Agha Nasir leaves behind his wife Safia Agha, son Agha Bilal and two daughters- Huma and Shumaila.
+Agha Nasir left behind his wife Safia Agha, who died on 26 March 2023, in the month of Ramadan.
+They are survived by their son Agha Bilal and two daughters - Huma and Shamaila.

 A major Pakistani English-language newspaper commented after his death, "He played a pivotal, pioneering role in establishment and development of PTV as a national institution; in fact, the two were inseparable."